 Shareholders are currently not required by Dutch law to disclose their intentions, plans or proposals with respect to the company in which they are invested.
-However, a new European Union shareholders rights directive is being implemented in the Netherlands.
+However, the EU shareholder rights directive II is being implemented in the Netherlands.
 According to this directive, institutional investors and asset managers must develop and disclose shareholders engagement policies on their website on a comply-or-explain basis.
 Their investment strategy must be transparent, including the way in which it contributes to the medium- to long-term performance of the institutional investor's portfolio or fund.